iman4000/sf/readme.md

 ## TODO list

-1. [X] export
+1. [X] date picker persian admin
-2. [X] navare keshoii baraye category
+2. [X] admin time picker by time
-3. [X] remove all default='SOME STRING' from models
-4. [X] remove delivery row from recived
-5. [X] add sn to str firewall
+3. [ ] company change to class
+4. [ ] description not required
+5. [ ] show tables like Recived From Company, Delivery To Category, Recive From Company, Delivery To Category
-6. [X] add phone number to delivery person
+6. [ ] delete delivery person name from Recived From Company
-7. [X] change date times auto to manual
-8. [X] same as 7
-9. [X] search on 5 models
-10. [X] sort on frontend js
-11. [X] change "reciverd" to "recived from company" and "recived from category", "delivery" to "delivery from company" and "delivery from category"
-12. [X] factory
+7. [ ] add Company person to Recive/Deliver From/To Company
+9. [ ] delete deliver to company date from deliver to company
+10. [ ] datetime match to +3:30 in view
+11. [ ] check for app logic and fix it
+12. [ ] setting update